catalyst-cloud/catalystcloud-docs/source/kubernetes/ingress.rst

 .. _ingress-controller:

 ******************************
-What is an Ingress Controller?
+What is an ingress controller?
 ******************************

 In Kubernetes, Ingress allows external users and client applications access